CMakePP/CMaize/docs/src/background/redundancy.rst

 One of the predicates underlying the :ref:`statement_of_need` section is that CMake-based build systems are redundant.
 The redundancy in turn contributes to the verboseness of the resulting build system, and its inability to satisfy :term:`DRY`.
-To better illustrate this point the present page showcases some example CMake-based build systems.
-Note source for all examples are available in CMaize's GitHub repository in the ``tests/docs`` directory.
+To better illustrate this point, this page showcases some example CMake-based build systems.
+Note that source code for all examples are available in CMaize's GitHub repository in the ``tests/docs`` directory.

 .. _bare_minimum_cmake_build_system: